gtvj/gtvj.github.io/guitar-journey.md

 I've been a student of Bryan Sutton since 2019.
 Here are the key messages he's conveyed during our video exchanges:

 * Every practice session should progress through three distinct phases:
     * **Remind**.
-This can be considered a reminder of good tone and a warm up
+This can be considered a reminder of good tone and a warm up;
     * **Repeat**.
 Where we might be learning something we know.
-We could also be reviewing something we already know
+We could also be reviewing something we already know;
     * **Challenge**.
 Where we seek to challenge our current ability.
-* Deliberate, focussed practice is a good thing.
+* **Deliberate, focussed practice** is a good thing.
+Understand what success is and work towards that.
-* Avoid tension.
+* **Avoid tension**.
 Be aware of what's going on in your body.
-* Variety in practice is a good thing.
+* **Variety** in practice is a good thing.
 It's not good to just continually pound the same thing over and over again.
 Do something for a few minutes and move on.
-* Favour musicality over metrics
+* Favour **musicality over metrics**.
+The bigger musical ideal is not about aiming for a specific tempo or version.
+It's more about experiencing the tune in the most musical way possible.